Subscribe to updates

 Health Update - April 2024

-Barts Health NHS Trust was expected to report on strategic updates including the redevelopment of Whipps Cross Hospital, the reopening of the Barking community birth centre, and positive results from a CQC maternity survey.
-They were also to provide an update on their urgent and emergency care performance, noting improvements in ED wait times, and their progress in elective recovery, having significantly reduced the number of patients waiting over 65 weeks.
+• Barts Health NHS Trust: Updates included progress on the Whipps Cross Hospital redevelopment, the reopening of the Barking community birth centre, and positive results from a CQC maternity survey.
+The trust also reported on improvements in urgent and emergency care wait times, with over 70% of patients being seen within four hours.
+Progress was noted in reducing waiting lists for elective procedures, with a target to reduce patients waiting over 65 weeks by 75,000 since April.

 Committee Action Tracker and Forward Plan